Systematic analysis of $D_{(s)}$ meson semi-leptonic decays in the covariant light-front quark model: Numerical results and discussions

 For the semi-leptonic decays $D_{(s)} \to A \ell\nu_\ell$, we employ the following notations for the final-state mesons: $a_1(1260)$ and $b_1(1235)$ are simplified as $a_1$ and $b_1$, the lighter mesons $f_1(1285),h_1(1170),K_1(1270)$ and the heavier mesons $f_1(1420), h_1(1380), K_1(1400)$ are denoted as $f_1,h_1,K_1$ and $f_1^\prime, h_1^\prime, K_1^\prime$, respectivly.

 We present the branching ratios of the decays $D_{(s)} \to (a_1, b_1, f^{(\prime)}_1, h^{(\prime)}_1)\ell\nu_{\ell}$ in Table \ref{tableAAA}, where the results from other theoretical approaches are also listed for comparison.
 One can find significant discrepancies exist in the different theoretical results even when the same method was used, such as between Refs. \cite{Momeni1903} and \cite{Huang2102}, Refs. \cite{Zuo2016} and \cite{wuxinggang2107}, which need further clarification.
+Among the form factors $A(q^2), V_0(q^2), V_1(q^2)$ and $V_2(q^2)$, the branching ratios of the decays $D_{(s)}\to A\ell\nu_\ell$ are most sensitive to the variation of $V_1(q^2)$.
+If there is a significant difference for the values of $V_1(q^2)$ between two calcualtions, the corresponding branching ratios will also vary noticeably.
 Certainly, our predictions are consistent with the previous CLFQM calculations except for those of some decays with only a range provided.

 Compared with the formulae for the branching ratios between the decays $D^{+}\to h_1 \ell^+\nu_\ell$ and $D^{+}\to h^\prime_1 \ell^+\nu_\ell$, the difference is mainly from the mixing factors $\sin(\alpha_{h_1})$ and $\cos(\alpha_{h_1})$, that is $Br(D^{+}\to h_1 \ell^+\nu_\ell)\propto\sin^2(86.7^\circ)=0.997$ and $Br(D^{+}\to h^\prime_1 \ell^+\nu_\ell)\propto\cos^2(86.7^\circ)=0.03$, so $Br(D^{+}\to h_1 \ell^+\nu_\ell)$ is much larger than $Br(D^{+}\to h^\prime_1 \ell^+\nu_\ell)$.
 Additionally, the final-state phase space widens the gap between their branching ratios.
 While it is contrary for the decays $D^{+}_s\to h^{(\prime)}_1 \ell^+\nu_\ell$, that is $Br(D^{+}_s\to h^{\prime}_1 \ell^+\nu_\ell)$ is much larger than $Br(D^{+}_s\to h_1 \ell^+\nu_\ell)$ since the decays $D^{+}_s\to h^{\prime}_1 \ell^+\nu_\ell$ are connected with the large factor $\sin^2(86.7^\circ)$, while the final-state phase space effect partially compensates for the discrepancies induced by the mixing angle.
 The decays $D^{+}_{(s)}\to f^{(\prime)}_1 \ell^+\nu_\ell$ exhibit a similar pattern, but the difference in their branching ratios is less pronounced than that in those of the decays $D^{+}_{(s)}\to h^{(\prime)}_1 \ell^+\nu_\ell$, primarily due to the mixing angle.